CmdrVasquess/gamcro/README.md

 mechanisms.
 See section about Security.
 However, keep the following advise in mind:

+1. Enter a passphrase to make sure that the TLS certificate's private key file is encrypted.

+2. Let Gamcro write the `auth.txt` file.
+Then the password is stored as a salted hash.

-1. Be careful when using Gamcro with games where one can perform security-sensitive actions, e.g. µ-Transactions, from within the game.
+3. Be careful when using Gamcro with games where one can perform security-sensitive actions, e.g. µ-Transactions, from within the game.

-2. Run Gamcro only as long as you need it and keep the game you play in the foreground.
+4. Run Gamcro only as long as you need it and keep the game you play in the foreground.

 ## Using Gamcro